Registration for online greenhouse and horticultural lighting winter course now open

 This non-credit, pre-recorded online course on greenhouse and horticultural lighting is intended for greenhouse and ornamental plant growers and others interested in learning about the fundamental concepts about how plants respond to light quality, quantity and duration.
 Participants enrolled in this self-paced course will take a pre-test and a final exam to gauge their learning of the topics.
 Self-assessment quizzes will engage students with the material throughout the course.
 The course also provides links to over 36 trade articles published on pertinent lighting topics.
 The cost to take this course is $129.

 The course is taught on MSU's Desire-2-Learn Course webpage by Heidi Lindberg, MSU Extension greenhouse and nursery extension educator.
 For more information and to watch a teaser video for this course, check out the Greenhouse and Horticultural Lighting Course page.

 Available scholarships and incentives

-Complete the course and be entered to win one of three $75 gift cards (U.S. residents only).
-Once students have paid for the course, completed the pre-test, final exam and the post-course evaluation, they will be eligible to be entered in a raffle for one of three $75 gift cards.
+Complete the course and be entered to win a $75 gift card (U.S. residents only).
+Once students have paid for the course, completed the pre-test, final exam and the post-course evaluation, they will be eligible to be entered in a raffle for a $75 gift card.